 When you are looking for the best mouse for your computer games performance, you want to be sure you have the best hardware to help you achieve your top performance.
 While you may know what to do to get a high score, you still need the proper tools to earn it.
 The best place to start in your pursuit of perfection is with a claw grip mouse for gamers.
-What is the difference between a standard and a claw grip mouse for gaming?
+But what is the difference between a standard and a claw grip mouse for gaming?

 What to look for in a Claw Grip Mouse: